byronrthomas/ShockNetDocs/index.md

 ### Selecting producers you would like to protect

 You select the producers that you wish to protect from a crisis.
 The controls are laid out with the inputs to the left, and the currently selected list of producers to the right.
-You can add either all of the critical producers from a single country (i.e. I don't know which industries to protect, help me work out what's important to the country I want to potect):
+You can add either all of the critical producers from a single country (i.e. I don't know which industries to protect, help me work out what's important to the country I want to protect):

 ![Adding all critical producers of a country](./HorizonsAddAll.png)